What is Red Dye Allergy?

 Its early signs are respiratory signs paired with swelling of the whole body.
 This inflammation can make it tough for a person to swallow and breathe.
 By the injection of adrenaline or epinephrine, Its effects are treated.

 Other Symptoms of Red Dye Allergy

 Causes of Red Dye Allergy

 Instead of common perception, red dye is not only present in foodstuff.
-In fact, it may come from any stuff.
-It is foodstuff, makeup, and or the toothpaste that you use in daily life.
+In fact, it may come from any stuff, in foodstuff, makeup, and the toothpaste that you use in daily life.

 Red dye is generally present in snacks and sweets, children’s beloved snacks.
 This is where red dye may lead to ADHD and other hyperactivity indications.
 The following are some of the food items that include red dye: